 Francis is an unremarkable man in his twenties, notable only for a speech impediment, a prominent birth mark, and an attendant lack of confidence.
 He works in a seedy one-hour photo lab and comic book store with a colleague who continually plays threadbare death metal.
-Each day Francis returns to a dingy low-rent apartment in order to care for a disabled relative, and engage in "solitary pursuits".
+Each day Francis returns to a dingy low‐rent apartment in order to care for a disabled relative, and to engage in "solitary pursuits".
 Apart from going to confession in an equally gloomy church, this is the tedious orbit of his dismal existence.
-Even the priest tires of his mundane admissions, and suggests he needs to have something worth listening to.
+Even his priest tires of his mundane admissions, and suggests Francis needs to have something worth listening to.

 On taking the trash out one evening Francis falls down some stairs at the rear of his tenement.
 The vibrations of this dislodge a plug in the wooden planks of the building's shell.
 The corresponding hole overlooks the windows of a neighboring apartment block, and presents the opportunity to spy on an attractive female neighbor.

 While Francis may be predisposed to do this, he is not prepared for what develops after intervening to prevent the same neighbor, Gloria, from being mugged one evening.
 She demonstrates her gratitude by inviting him to dinner.
 Reluctantly agreeing, he eventually also develops the self-esteem to accept her advances.

 The relationship is in sharp contrast to the repugnance of his ordinary life, and leads Francis to hallucinate as he continues to watch her through the aperture.
 He cannot accept his good fortune, and his perceptions become distorted.